What can you afford to pay and how much do you have for a deposit?

-It is possible that there may be a range of terms which may be appropriate to your individual circumstances and needs.
-You need to ensure that you consider other factors such as budget, life events such as retirement or other foreseeable changes which will influence which term is right for you.
+There could be a range of terms which may be appropriate to your individual circumstances and needs.
+It’s important to ensure that you consider other factors such as budget, life events such as retirement or other foreseeable changes which will influence which term is right for you.

-Terms into retirement should not be considered unless you have the funds to maintain both the mortgage and your living and lifestyle costs from your retirement income.
+Repaying you mortgage into retirement should only be considered if you’re sure that you’ll have the funds to pay your mortgage and cover the cost of living from your retirement income.

-This is the price that you have agreed to pay for the property.
+This is the price that you have agreed to pay for the property you’re buying.

 Loan to Value (LTV)

-This is the amount of the loan that you wish to borrow compared to the value of the property you wish to purchase (the value is based on the opinion of a property valuer), or the purchase price if this is lower, expressed as a percentage.
+This is the amount of the loan that you wish to borrow compared to the value of the property you wish to purchase.
+The value is based on the opinion of a professional valuer and not the price you actually pay unless the purchase price is lower than the value.
+LTV is expressed as a percentage.

 Annual Percentage Rates (APR)

-The APR can be found in financial promotions and also in an ESIS.
+The APR can be found in our literature, on our website and also in the documents you receive as part of your mortgage illustration or application.
 These rates include the cost of the mortgage together with other associated costs such as fees and charges and it is this rate that should be used to compare different loan offers.

-All mortgage products offered by the Society have the same free, additional flexible features such as overpayment and underpayment facilities and payment holidays.
-You may not wish to use these features immediately but may prove beneficial in the future.
+All mortgage products offered by Scottish Building Society have the same flexible features such as overpayment and underpayment facilities and payment holidays.
+You might not want to use these features immediately, but it’s good to know you have the option if needed in the future.

 These features are all subject to certain terms and conditions.
-For instance, in order to either underpay or take a payment holiday you need to have made sufficient overpayments to your account to accommodate any request.
+For instance, if you want to either underpay or take a payment holiday, you need to have made sufficient overpayments to your account to accommodate any request.
 The period of any holiday or underpayment period will be limited to the value of overpayments in your account.

 If you are taking out a mortgage to buy your home, a Home Report valuation will normally be available.
-In Scotland it is the current home owner, i.e the seller, who must instruct a Home Report by an independent surveyor which details the current condition of the property and its market value.
-This report must be provided to any prospective purchaser and it is used to assess the property’s worth as security for a mortgage loan as part of our underwriting process.
+In Scotland it is the current homeowner, i.e. the seller, who must instruct and pay for a Home Report by an independent surveyor.
+The Home Report will show the current condition of the property and its market value.
+This report must be provided to any prospective buyer and is used to assess the property’s value as security for a mortgage loan as part of our underwriting process.

-If you're applying for a re-mortgage or additional borrowing e.g. to carry out home improvements or repairs, we may require a professional opinion of the property’s value.
+If you're applying for a re-mortgage or additional borrowing, for example to carry out home improvements or repairs, we may require a professional opinion of the property’s value.

 We'll arrange for a property assessment or revaluation for our own use – you won’t need to do this yourself.
-We may arrange for someone to inspect the property, or we may use a database that analyses the values of comparable properties.
-You may be asked to pay the costs of this.
+We might arrange for someone to inspect the property or use a database that considers the value of properties similar to yours.
+You may be asked to pay the costs of the valuation.

-The illustration will provide the details of the different monthly payments that will be due on the mortgage loan dependent on the product selected.
+We’ll provide you with a mortgage illustration when you apply which give the details of the different monthly payments, you’ll pay on the mortgage loan dependent on the product selected.

 Other than any fixed rate payments quoted, all other payments are based on an assumed future rate.
-For instance the illustration will assume that any discounted variable rate will remain the same during the period of the discounted rate and that the standard variable rate quoted will remain the same for the remainder of the mortgage term.
-However both of these may change at any time.
+For instance, the illustration will assume that any discounted variable rate will remain the same during the period of the discounted rate and that the SVR quoted will remain the same for the remainder of the mortgage term.
+It’s important to remember that discounted variable rate and SVR could change at any time.

-The illustration therefore is not a guarantee of future interest rates but can only provide you with an indication of the costs.
+Your illustration is not a guarantee of future interest rates and will only provide you with an indication of the costs.

-This section of the illustration demonstrates the costs if all the illustrated rates were to be true in the future.
-It also assumes that you will make no other alterations to your mortgage, such as a change to a different product, or make lump sum payments or overpayments to reduce the mortgage loan amount and so on.
+This part of your illustration demonstrates the costs if all the illustrated rates were to stay the same in the future.
+It also assumes that you won’t make other changes to your mortgage, for example changing to a different product, or making overpayments to reduce the mortgage loan amount.